University of Calgary

 The University of Calgary (U of C or UCalgary) is a public research university located in Calgary, Alberta, Canada.
 The University of Calgary started in 1944 as the Calgary branch of the University of Alberta, founded in 1908, prior to being instituted into a separate, autonomous university in 1966.
 It is composed of 14 faculties and over 85 research institutes and centres.
 The main campus is located in the northwest quadrant of the city near the Bow River and a smaller south campus is located in the city centre.
 The main campus houses most of the research facilities and works with provincial and federal research and regulatory agencies, several of which are housed next to the campus such as the Geological Survey of Canada.
-The main campus covers approximately 200 ha.
+The main campus covers about 200 ha.

-A member of the U15, the University of Calgary is also one of Canada's top research universities (based on the number of Canada Research Chairs).
+A member of the U15, the University of Calgary is also one of Canada's top research universities (with the faculty holding 80 Canada Research Chair positions).
 The university has a sponsored research revenue of $380.4 million, with total revenues exceeding $1.2 billion.
 The university maintains close ties to the petroleum and geoscience industry through the Department of Geosciences and the Schulich School of Engineering.
 The university also maintains several other departments and faculties, including the Cumming School of Medicine, the Faculty of Arts, the School of Public Policy, the Faculty of Law, and the Haskayne School of Business.

 Notable former students include Canadian Prime Minister Stephen Harper, Java programming language creator James Gosling, Uber co-founder Garrett Camp, astronaut Robert Thirsk, and Lululemon Athletica founder Chip Wilson.
 The university has produced over 170,000 alumni who reside in 152 countries.